 How To Estimate Taxes After Changes In Income

 If you have some challenging factors that impact your estimated taxes, or life circumstances change beyond your predictions, you can also calculate how much to pay by utilizing form 1040-ES.
 This IRS form helps you calculate your estimated taxes based on your expected adjusted gross income for the year.
+If you want something a little more hands-off, check out this quarterly tax calculator.

 If your income fluctuates, you may want to just make your estimations quarterly, rather than once per year.
 If you take this approach, your estimated payments will fluctuate from one quarter to the next, based on your actual income.
 This will ensure that your payments to the IRS are reflecting your actual circumstances, not an outdated estimate.